pachterlab/gget/README.md

 **Required arguments**
 `-s` `--species`
 Species for which the FTPs will be fetched in the format genus_species, e.g. homo_sapiens.
 Note: Not required when calling flag `--list_species`.
+Supported shortcuts: 'human', 'mouse'

 **Optional arguments**
 `-w` `--which`